Contents

 Through the nineteenth century, the inherited craft knowledge and the associated social practices of jewelry production reinforced a dense clustering of small businesses within a tightly connected urban fabric of narrow streets and intimate public spaces.
 This industrial concentration supported broader regional conurbation in the West Midlands and helped sustain the Quarter’s prosperity.
 However, during the 1970s and 1980s the district declined, pressured by globalization and by limited capital renewal in Birmingham’s jewelry sector—both in skilled labor and in machinery.

-Around 2010, signs of renewed industrial activity began to attract attention.
-Many British millennials, dissatisfied with weak employment prospects even after earning degrees, turned toward entrepreneurship, using emerging technologies to create new products and services.
-Some launched jewelry businesses; others developed small fabrication operations producing specialized automotive components, food products, software, or cultural goods such as music.
-Low rents were part of the attraction, but so was the Quarter’s longstanding culture of artisanship and its local industrial linkage—an aspect of intangible cultural heritage.
+In the early 2010s, signs of renewed small-scale industrial and craft activity began to attract attention.
+In the context of weak employment growth in parts of the UK economy and the diffusion of digital tools and platforms that lower barriers to entry, more individuals and small teams pursued entrepreneurship in making-related fields.
+Some established jewelry ventures; others developed small fabrication operations and specialized services.
+Low rents were part of the attraction, but so was the Quarter’s longstanding culture of artisanship and its local industrial linkage—an aspect of intangible cultural heritage that helps explain why proximity, trust, and specialized subcontracting can matter in maker-oriented districts (Taylor, et al., 2017).
 Tolley (1972:351) describes local industrial linkage as the support networks that enable idea exchange, subcontracting, and specialized processing in districts where many small or medium firms operate in proximity.

-By 2014, jewelry-making coexisted in the Quarter with other kinds of making, including brewing and skateboard production.
+By the mid-2010s, jewelry-making coexisted in the Quarter with other kinds of making and small-batch production, reflecting broader national trends toward micro businesses and diversified urban manufacturing (Taylor, et al., 2017; Royal Society for the Encouragement of Arts, Manufactures and Commerce, 2017).
 These new makers valued the district’s intangible qualities: institutions such as the assay office, everyday meeting points like the post office and pubs, and the walkable street structure and small plazas that encourage interaction.
-Unlike earlier generations who may have worked there out of necessity, many of these newer artisans and entrepreneurs deliberately chose the area because its spatial form supports collaboration and social life.
+Although motivations vary by individual and enterprise, the Quarter’s spatial form—walkable blocks, fine-grained plots, and a concentration of shared institutions—can lower coordination costs and support collaboration and social life, which are advantages for small firms and project-based work.
 In newly planned developments, sustainability policies often target active living and reduced car dependence within inclusive, socially healthy environments; in many historic districts, those conditions are already present.
 For postindustrial regeneration to be genuinely sustainable, the first step is to understand how intangible cultural heritage produced the tangible city.
 Intangible practices can move with the people who perform them, or they can disappear over time, but they leave physical traces in the built environment.
 Recognizing that relationship is essential for regenerating and maintaining historic districts in a sustainable way (Schragger, 2009:485).

 Results and Discussion